hrosicka/PyQtPartyList/README.md

 ### Allowable functions
 - add new person
 - delete one record
+- edit one record
 - delete all records
+- export one record into Excel
+- export data into Excel
-- export data into excel
+- export data into PDF
 - close applicatin